 Judaism in the Home

 Harvest Festival in the autumn.
-Build a model succah in the classroom (takes minutes).
+Build a model succah in the classroom (takes minutes) or experience a virtual tour of a real succah.
 Stories and songs and actions.
 A great topic for Key Stage 1.
 Great fun, but the children also learn deeper lessons about communal unity, hospitality, and not judging others.